zimolzak/datathon-2022/README.md

 # Data requested (also specify study population including inclusion/exclusion criteria)

-The study population at BCM comprises all patients with an emergency department visit and ED discharge to home, followed by hospital admission within 30 days of the index date.
+The study population comprises all patients with an emergency department visit and ED discharge to home, followed by hospital admission within 30 days of the index date.
 If needed, we can limit to a specific date range or diagnoses in collaboration with IT.
 We request